CircuitVerse/Blog/content/posts/Pavan_i18n_phase_one_report_gsoc_2021.md

 ### Additional Information

 All the commitments I have made for phase-1 of the coding period had been achieved.
-Instead of CircuitVerse Docs, I have started my work with Mobile App parallely and I18n for Docs will be done in the ending weeks as it becomes ready for I18n.
+Instead of CircuitVerse Docs, I have started my work with Mobile App in parallel and I18n for Docs will be done in the ending weeks as it becomes ready for I18n.

 &nbsp;

 ### Blog Posts

-I have also created my own blog covering my GSoC journey as well as my preparation during pre-GSoC, in order that future GSoC aspirants also get benefitted from it .
+I have also created my own blog covering my GSoC journey as well as my preparation during pre-GSoC, in order that future GSoC aspirants also receive an advantage from it .

 Kindly check!
 [Blog](https://pavanjoshi914.github.io/Blog/)